HOW TO FIND THE AREA OF A SLOPED ROOF

-(Using the roof pitch and the footprint of the building):
+Using the roof pitch and the footprint of the building:

 (Scroll to the bottom if you just want to see the handy chart.)

-In the US, the slope of the roof is typically expressed as the ratio rise/run, which by general agreement in the roofing industry always uses 12 inches as the run, and states how many inches the roof rises for every 12 inches the roof extends horizontally.
+In the US, the slope of the roof is typically expressed as a ratio, "rise over run", or "rise/run", which by general agreement in the US roofing industry always uses 12 inches as the run, and states how many inches the roof rises vertically for every 12 inches the roof goes across horizontally.
 So pretty standard sloped roofs have slopes like 6/12 or 8/12.
 A roof that goes up at a 45 degree angle has a slope of 12/12.
-You can find the slope by getting up there and measuring with a yardstick and a spirit/bubble level, or you can take your measurement in the attic using a rafter, the underside of the roof deck, or even the ceiling, if you’re sure that it follows the slope of the roof.
-You can also just eyeball the slope and guess, (like "well, it looks like it goes up 6 feet for every 12 feet it goes across"; this gives you a working value of a 6/12 slope).
-The result you get from guessing like this will probably be close enough for government work, but if it’s a really large roof and you’re a roofer with a 7% profit margin, I wouldn’t recommend it.
+(The rest of the English-speaking world uses degrees, which is easier to understand in the abstract, but it takes an extra step to figure it out mathematically, and it doesn't convey as much information on a practical level as the rise/run ratio expression).
+You can find the slope by getting up there and measuring with a ruler and a spirit/bubble level (or a specifically-designed slope finder*).
+You could also take your measurement in the attic using a rafter, the underside of the roof deck, or even the ceiling, if you’re sure that it follows the slope of the roof.
+Eyeballing the slope and guessing (like "well, it looks like it goes up 6 feet for every 12 feet it goes across, so it's about a 6/12 slope) is probably not a good idea.
+The result you get from guessing like this might be close enough for government work, but if it’s a large roof and you’re a roofer with a 10% profit margin, I wouldn’t recommend it.

-6² + 12² = C²
+6² + 12² = c²

-36 + 144 = C²
+36 + 144 = c²

-180 = C²
+180 = c²

-√180 = C
+√180 = c

-13.416 = C
+13.416 = c

 (Note that if the roof has areas with different slopes, as on a gambrel roof, for instance, you'll have to figure out more than one slope and use the appropriate roof pitch multiplier for the different areas.)